okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/scim/scim-11/index.md

 Okta doesn't perform DELETE operations on User objects in your SCIM application.

-If a User is suspended, deactivated, or removed from your integration inside Okta, then Okta sends a PATCH request to your SCIM application to set the `active` attribute to `false`.
+If a User is suspended, deactivated, or removed from your integration inside Okta, then Okta sends a request to your SCIM application to set the `active` attribute to `false`.

+* For all new OIN app integrations, this request to update a User object is sent through a PATCH method request.
+* For any custom app integrations created using the AIW, this request is sent through a PUT method request.

 For a detailed explanation on deleting user profiles, see [Delete (Deprovision)](/docs/concepts/scim/#delete-deprovision).